splusq/workflows/a2a-sample/readme.md

 winget install Microsoft.DotNet.SDK.9
 ```

-### Authenticate with Azure CLI

 Ensure Azure CLI is installed.
 If not, install it from [Azure CLI](https://aka.ms/installazurecliwindows).
 Log in to Azure:

 ```powershell